syohex/emacs-quickrun2/README.md

 #### `:remove` (list optional)

 remove files.
-You should set if intermediage files are generated
+You should set if intermediate files are generated

 #### `:inherit` (symbol optional)